March Madness 2018: Updated NCAA Tournament bracket projections

 |

 Need to know: With Michigan State, it's relevant to look at the selection committee's Top-16 seeds reveal on Feb.
-11. The Spartans (13-3 road/neutral) were 24-3 and fresh off a win vs. Purdue, but the committee only had them as the No. 11-overall seed.
-Since that time, they've played exactly one at-large team, and they lost to Michigan for the second time, by 11 points in the Big Ten tournament.
-The lack of quality wins (only seven Q1/2) will be a seed-killer.
-Auburn (10-5 road/neutral) could make a run at the No. 2 seed line with an SEC tournament title; the Tigers' only non-Q1 loss was at South Carolina, and that's far from a bad loss.
-Same thing goes for Tennessee (10-5 road/neutral); the Vols have a better non-con win (neutral vs. Purdue) than the Tigers, and they have zero non-Q1 losses.
+11. The Spartans (13-3 road/neutral) were 24-3 and fresh off a win vs. Purdue, but the committee only had them as the No. 11 overall seed.
+Since that time, they've played exactly one at-large team, and they lost to Michigan for the second time this year, by 11 points in the Big Ten Tournament.
+The lack of quality wins (only eight Q1/2) will be a seed-killer.
+For Tennessee (12-5 road/neutral), the Vols have a better non-con win (neutral vs. Purdue) than Auburn, and they have only one non-Q1 loss (at Georgia).
+Arizona (12-6 road/neutral) is a legitimate national title contender, regardless of its seed.
+The Wildcats only have one win against team that will be a decent seed (Texas A&M), but all five of their Q1 wins came away from home, and that will impress the committee.
 Feels like Michigan (12-6 road/neutral) has been done forever, right?
 But no team had a better finish than the Wolverines, who picked up six Q1/2 wins in their current final nine-game winning streak.

 |